Indra7875/collection/Collection/Collection.md

 1] TreeSet :
 - TreeSet extendes AbstractSet class and implements the NavigableSet interface.
 (The NavigableSet interface implements SortedSet)
 - TreeSet class contains unique elements like HashSet.
-- For TreeSet class access and retrivel times are quite fast.
+- For TreeSet class access and retrieval times are quite fast.
 - TreeSet does not allow the null element.
 - TreeSet is non synchronized.
 - TreeSet class maintain ascending order.